Advertisement

 Sunday, November 24, 3pm

-Church of the Good Shepherd/Rosemont, 1116 Lancaster Avenue, Bryn Mawr
+Church of the Good Shepherd, 1116 Lancaster Avenue, Bryn Mawr

 This early music ensemble always joins music to history in unusual ways in their illuminating concerts.
-Here, cellist and artistic director Eve Miller is joined by Edmond Chan and Karen Dekker (violins), vocalist Brian Ming Chu, Margaret Humphrey (viola), and John Walthausen (harpsichord) for a look at music of France and St. Domingue being played in 18th century Philadelphia.
-In the 1780s and 90s the city was teeming with all things French, and this concert “explores the French footprint” with works by (among others) Pleyel, P. Couperin, and the Chevalier de St. Georges.
+Here, cellist and artistic director Eve Miller is joined by Edmond Chan and Karen Dekker (violins), vocalist Brian Ming Chu, Margaret Humphrey (viola), and John Walthausen (harpsichord) for a look at the music of France and St. Domingue being played in 18th-century Philadelphia.
+In the 1780s and 1990s, the city was teeming with all things French, and this concert “explores the French footprint” with works by Pleyel, P. Couperin, and the Chevalier de St. Georges, among others.

 Andrea Clearfield: Szalon

-For 38 years, busy composer Andrew Clearfield has curated and hosted a monthly salon—both live in her studio and online at her Zalon—featuring a wide variety of music performed by a wide variety of first-rate musicians.
-The next one features ten artists, ranging from James Cottone (baritone) and pianist Stephanie Watt in selected songs from Choctaw composer Charles Shadle’s song cycle The Hills of Dawnby to drag artist Cookie Diorio with Clearfield herself on the piano … and much more.
+For 38 years, busy composer Andrew Clearfield has curated and hosted a monthly salon—both live in her studio and online at her "Zalon"—featuring a wide variety of music performed by a wide variety of first-rate musicians.
+The next one features 10 artists, ranging from James Cottone (baritone) and Stephanie Watt (piano) in selected songs from Choctaw composer Charles Shadle’s song cycle The Hills of Dawnby to drag artist Cookie Diorio with Clearfield herself on the piano, and much more.
 On her website, you can also keep up with where and when Clearfield’s own award-winning works are scheduled to be performed.

 Sign up for our newsletter